EighteenZi/rocksdb_wiki/Rocksdb-BlockBasedTable-Format.md

 See [this document](https://developers.google.com/protocol-buffers/docs/encoding#varints) for an explanation of varint64 format.

 (1) The sequence of key/value pairs in the file are stored in sorted order and partitioned into a sequence of data blocks.
 These blocks come one after another at the beginning of the file.
-Each data block is formatted according to the code in `block_builder.cc`, and then optionally compressed.
+Each data block is formatted according to the code in `block_builder.cc` (see code comments in the file), and then optionally compressed.

 (2) After the data blocks, we store a bunch of meta blocks.
 The supported meta block types are described below.
 More meta block types may be added in the future.
 Each meta block is again formatted using `block_builder.cc` and then optionally compressed.